reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 During Client Side Rendering props that match a property on the Custom Element instance will be assigned as properties, otherwise they will be assigned as attributes.

-Thanks [Joey Arhar](https://github.com/josepharhar) for driving the design and implementation of Custom Element support in React.
+Thanks to [Joey Arhar](https://github.com/josepharhar) for driving the design and implementation of Custom Element support in React.

 #### How to Upgrade {/*how-to-upgrade*/}